-The PIN and Code numbers will change each time you view the Setup screen (Figure 16-3 and Figure 16-2).
+The PIN and Code numbers will change each time you view the Setup screen (Figure 14-2).
 This is normal, any displayed set of PIN and Code numbers may be used to register.

 - 3. Using a mobile device or PC, visit https://ALTUSDRIVE.com and select Login (upper right screen). - 4.
-Log in using your ShopKey Pro or SureTrack Username and Password. - 5.
-Open the Profile Manager (additional login may be required).

-- 6. From the Device Management tab, select Add Device. - 7.
-Enter your Serial Number, PIN, Code, and Device Name. - 8.
-Log out of Profile Manager, then select the ALTUS Home Page browser tab to get started. - 9.
+Log in using your SureTrack Username and Password. - 5.
+Open the Profile Manager (additional login may be required). - 6.
+From the Device Management tab, select Add Device. - 7.
+Enter your Serial Number, PIN, Code, and Device Name. - Log out of Profile Manager, then select the ALTUS Home Page browser tab to get started. - 9.
 Turn the diagnostic tool off, and then on. - 10.
 See Using the Snap-on Cloud.

-Your Diagnostic diagnostic tool is now registered to your Snap-on Cloud account.
+Your diagnostic tool is now registered to your account.
 Code scan reports will be automatically sent (only when connected to Wi-Fi) to your online account from the device.

 If the device is not connected to a Wi-Fi network when the code scan is performed, it will not be sent to the account.
-Wi-Fi connection is required to upload the report to The Snap-on Cloud.
+Wi-Fi connection is required to upload the report.

-16.3.3 Snap-on Cloud Setup Information Screen
+14.3.3 Snap-on Cloud Setup Information Screen

-From the Home screen, selecting Tools > ALTUS Setup allows you view (Figure 16-3) the diagnostic tool serial number, PIN and Code needed to register.
+From the Home screen, selecting Tools > Get Connected allows you view (Figure 14-3) the diagnostic tool serial number, PIN and Code needed to register.

-The PIN and Code numbers will change each time you view the Setup screens (Figure 16-3 and Figure 16-1).
+The PIN and Code numbers will change each time you view the Setup screen (Figure 14-3).
 This is normal, any displayed set of PIN and Code numbers may be used to register.

-16.4 Using the Snap-on Cloud
+14.4 Using the Snap-on Cloud

-To use The Snap-on Cloud:
+To use the Snap-on Cloud:

-- A Snap-on Cloud account is required, see Registration Getting Started on page 153. - The diagnostic tool must be connected to a Wi-Fi network, see Wi-Fi Connection / Troubleshooting on page 147.
+- A Snap-on Cloud account is required, see Registration Getting Started on page 104. - The diagnostic tool must be connected to a Wi-Fi network, see Wi-Fi Connection / Troubleshooting on page 147.